BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_0_Using_Tor.md

 input (Guard), intermediate nodes (Middle), and output nodes (Exit).
 *  Directory servers: Directory servers store the information of onion routers and onion servers (hidden services), such as their public keys.
-*  Onion servers (hidden servers): They support TCP applications as a service web or IRC service
+*  Onion servers (hidden servers): They support TCP applications as a service web or IRC service.

 ### Clear internet connection